YellowMinionPlannet/Notes/Pluralsight_GetStartedMSBuild_DavidStarr/Pluralsight_GetStartedMSBuild_DavidStarr.md

 # Custom Tasks
 ## The MSBuild Extension Pack
 ## Using Tasks from the Extension Pack
+We can use tasks that are not originally from MSBuild.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 <Project xmlns="http://schemas.microsoft.com/developer/msbuild/2003">